ShauryaMalh/redfin-rent-estimator/README.md

 ### 🔑 Usage
 1. Browse Redfin listings → click Save Listing in popup.
-2. Listings are grouped by status (For Sale, Pending, etc.).
+2. Listings are grouped by status (For Sale, Pending, etc.)
 3. Open Details Page to:
-    -View breakdown of scraped details from listing -View machine learning–based rent predictions
+    -View breakdown of scraped details.
+    -Call an investement analysis to predict the monthly rent

 ### 📊 Machine Learning Model